Shedding vertices of vertex decomposable graphs: Three new vertex decomposable graphs

 As shown in the previous proof, $N_i$ is made up of $m$ disjoint graphs, where each graph is either a complete bipartite graph with whiskers at every vertex, or a complete bipartite graph with whiskers at every vertex except at two adjacent vertices.
-It follows from Theorem \ref{whiskers} that in both cases, each disjoint graph is vertex decomposable.
-By Lemma \ref{union}, it then follows that $N_i$ is vertex decomposable.
+It follows from Theorem \ref{whiskers} that in both cases, each disjoint graph is pure vertex decomposable.
+By Lemma \ref{union}, it then follows that $N_i$ is pure vertex decomposable.

 Thus we have established Claims 1--4.
-By definition, $G$ is vertex decomposable if we can show that $G_1$ and $N_1$ are vertex decomposable.
-But $G_1$ is vertex decomposable if we can show that $G_2$ and $N_2$ are vertex decomposable.
-Continuing in this fashion, to show that $G$ is vertex decomposable, it suffices to show that $G_n$ and $N_1,\ldots,N_n$ are all vertex decomposable.
+By definition, $G$ is pure vertex decomposable if we can show that $G_1$ and $N_1$ are pure vertex decomposable.
+But $G_1$ is pure vertex decomposable if we can show that $G_2$ and $N_2$ are vertex decomposable.
+Continuing in this fashion, to show that $G$ is pure vertex decomposable, it suffices to show that $G_n$ and $N_1,\ldots,N_n$ are all pure vertex decomposable.
 But this was shown in Claims 1--4.
-So $G$ is vertex decomposable.
+So $G$ is pure vertex decomposable.